Anywhere Real Estate Inc. (HOUS) Shares Up Despite Recent Market Volatility

-Anywhere Real Estate Inc. (NYSE: HOUS)’s stock price has increased by 7.66 compared to its previous closing price of 4.83. but the company has seen a 2.36% gain in its stock price over the last five trading sessions.
+Anywhere Real Estate Inc. (NYSE: HOUS)’s stock price has increased by 4.75 compared to its previous closing price of 4.84.
+Despite this, the company has seen a gain of 4.97% in its stock price over the last five trading days.

 Is It Worth Investing in Anywhere Real Estate Inc. (NYSE: HOUS) Right Now?

-Additionally, the 36-month beta value for HOUS is 2.37.
+The 36-month beta value for HOUS is also noteworthy at 2.36.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price predicted by analysts for HOUS is $7.30, which is $2.18 above the current price.
-The public float for HOUS is 106.38M and currently, short sellers hold a 13.60% ratio of that float.
-The average trading volume of HOUS on March 16, 2023 was 1.76M shares.
+The average price estimated by analysts for HOUS is $7.30, which is $2.31 above than the current price.
+The public float for HOUS is 106.38M, and at present, short sellers hold a 13.60% of that float.
+The average trading volume of HOUS on March 22, 2023 was 1.83M shares.

 HOUS’s Market Performance